wpaccessibility/wp-a11y-docs/_posts/2025-08-16-accessible-error-messages-in-forms.md

 Whatever you choose, be consistent within the form and across all forms on your website.
 Inform users above the form how field requirements are indicated.

 {: .note }
-Please note: for **screen readers** is necessary to always add the attributes [`aria-required`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Attributes/aria-required) and [`aria-invalid`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Attributes/aria-invalid) for required form field.
+Please note: for **screen readers** is is  always necessary to add the attributes [`aria-required`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Attributes/aria-required) and [`aria-invalid`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Attributes/aria-invalid) for required form field.

 ## When should I check for errors?